olgaRailean/MoldovaMentionsInBooks/README.md

 - *Description*: Women discover the ability to generate electricity.
 This eventually shifts the gender balance towards women.
 - *🇲🇩 Mention*: <details><summary>Spoiler warning</summary>

   Moldova is mentioned as the traffic capital of the world.
 A former trafficked woman becomes the president of Moldova.
-She attacks neighboring countries, also orchestrates a mass killing of Moldovan men (and women challenging her), and eventually uses atomic bombs in order to wipe out patriarchy...
+She attacks neighboring countries, also orchestrates a mass killing of Moldovan men (and women challenging her), and eventually uses atomic bombs in order to wipe out patriarchy, which bring the whole world back to the stone era...
  </details>

 - *Links*: